GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Intimidate and Adrenaline Rush/Memento are recommended
 - the goal is to stay around spawn closets and land as many pellets as you can
 - try to go for the weakest mob to confuse nearby mobs as soon as possible
-- if you're using Scorpio, you can shoot between 2 mobs on purpose to apply status effects to both at the same time
+- if you're using Scorpio, you can shoot between 2 mobs on purpose to have pellets hit both and therefore put both of them under status effects at the same time

 #### Headhunter
 - main attributes: weapon damage and HSD (to reach 150HSD, all attributes and mods will likely need to be maxed out)